Roman Fitness Systems

 Macronutrient Breakdown, Part III

-The Truth About Protein and How Much You
+The Truth About Protein

 In our last few posts, we’ve covered a few things.
 First, we talked about the combination of macronutrients—and in that post I discussed that it’s often helpful to divide meals into either “Protein + Carb” or “Protein + Fat.”
-As mentioned in that post, that’s a great general rule to use to create meals because it forces you to think about the make up of each meal.
+As mentioned in that post, that’s a great general rule to use to create meals because it forces you to think about the makeup of each meal.

-As a follow up to that, the two subsequent posts were all about carbohydrates and fat, and the make up and benefits of each macronutrient.
+As a follow up to that, the two subsequent posts were all about carbohydrates and fat, and the makeup and benefits of each macronutrient.
 Both of these nutrients have been much maligned over the years, each being blamed in turn and labeled as the primary cause of obesity.

-While both carbs and fat have spent the past few years being demonized or lauded by turns, no macronutrient has enjoyed the rise to prominence and popularity as our friend, protein.
 Although, while protein currently enjoys the spot as the most awesome of macronutrients, that wasn’t always so.
-In the early 1900’s diet gurus such as John Harvey Kellogg (yeah, the cereal guy) and Horace Fletcher rallied against the intake of dietary protein due to its “negative effects on digestion and health.”
+In the early 1900s diet gurus such as John Harvey Kellogg (yeah, the cereal guy) and Horace Fletcher rallied against the intake of dietary protein due to its “negative effects on digestion and health.”
 Of course, Kellogg was trying to sell a box of carbs, so take that for what it’s worth.
+With this bias, it’s obvious Kellogg wasn’t a trustworthy source (read more on how to determine someone’s credibility).

 Anyway, moving on.

-A favorite among bodybuilders, athletes and just about any fitness enthusiast, protein is used by your body in a number of ways; to repair damaged muscle, bone, skin, teeth and hair, among other things.
+A favorite among bodybuilders, athletes, and just about any fitness enthusiast, protein is used by your body in a number of ways; to repair damaged muscle, bone, skin, teeth, and hair, among other things.
 Let’s get metaphorical: think of it as the mortar between the bricks; without it, the entire structure of your body begins to break down.
 (Actually, that was a simile, not a metaphor.
 Just sayin.)

 Protein helps to create an anabolic hormonal environment (good for muscle building and fat loss); and, along the lines of the “brick” metaphor: protein provides a lot of the material used to build your muscles.